Guide

 Temporary mounting without drilling saves historic buildings.
 Kalispell’s downtown, Stevensville’s original structures, Great Falls’ century-old buildings — you can’t just drill wherever you want.
 This adhesive-backed system respects the structure while getting the job done.

 Tool organization transforms job sites.
-Securing tools and equipment means drills, levels, and testers stay put on your van walls or workshop pegboard.
-The 10-pound capacity handles real tools, not just screwdrivers.
+Levels, testers, and light hand tools stay put on your van walls or workshop pegboard.
+The 5-pound rating covers the light stuff — leave the heavy drills for real hooks.

-Adhering laminated signs to cinderblock walls shows up in reviews.
-Safety signage, permit displays, temporary notices — they stick to rough surfaces where suction cups fail.
+Laminated signs round it out.
+Safety signage, permit displays, temporary notices — they mount cleanly where suction cups fail.

 Installation Without the Headache